 - If there are any leaks or lingering mechanical problems, it is important to deal with them prior to the collection date.
-A leak could cause damage to the paint on your car or one of the other vehicles that are being transported.
+A leak could cause damage to the paint on your car.
+It could even damage one of the other vehicles.

 - Wash the car from top to bottom and clean it inside out.
 This will enable you to spot any dents, scratches and marks hidden by dust or grime.
 A decent wash will also save you time, as the car will already be clean when it arrives at its destination, especially if you use enclosed auto transport.

 - It’s always important to document the condition of your vehicle prior to shipping, but even more so when you are moving your classic automobile to a car show.
 Since you expect your car to arrive in the same pristine condition in which you hand it to the carrier, it’s up to you to document its condition beforehand.
 Take photos of your car from all angles and if there’s any damage, be sure to document that.
 These photos will be invaluable in identifying any damage sustained in transit.
-The carrier will ask you to sign a condition report before your vehicle is loaded onto the truck.
+Before your car is loaded the carrier will ask you to sign a condition report.
 Read the document carefully to ensure it accurately reflects your car’s condition.

-When your vehicle is delivered, it should be closely inspected before the Bill of Lading is signed and accepted.
-Any damage should be noted on the Bill of Lading, and you should contact the auto shipping immediately.
+Closely inspect your vehicle when it arrives.
+Do this before the Bill of Lading is signed and accepted.
+Any damage should be noted on the Bill of Lading.
+You should contact the auto shipping immediately.
 The chances of damage are minimal, especially when you deal with a company that is an expert in shipping exotic vehicles, antiques, or classic cars.

-Cleveland Auto Show – Get FREE parking at this event, which is held at the I-X Center.
+Cleveland Auto Show .
+Get FREE parking at this event, which is held at the I-X Center.
 Tickets range from $12 (for preteens and seniors) to $14 for adults.
-Refreshments are on sale and no outside food or beverages are allowed.
+Refreshments are on sale.
+No outside food or beverages are allowed.
 The 2020 show was held from February 21 – March 1.
 Tickets are available for next year’s show.

-Philadelphia Auto Show – The Philly auto show is also held in February and aims to provide opportunities for education, giving and an opportunity to connect with other enthusiasts.
+Philadelphia Auto Show.
+The Philly auto show is also held in February.
+It aims to provide opportunities for education, giving and an opportunity to connect with other enthusiasts.